 - 4. Continuity of Operations: Disruptions to the college's network infrastructure, whether due to cyberattacks, data breaches, or other security incidents, can disrupt normal operations, compromise academic activities, and impede the delivery of essential services.
 Mitigating risks to the network infrastructure helps ensure the continuity of operations and minimizes the impact of potential disruptions. - 5.
 Financial Stability: Security incidents can have significant financial implications for the college, including remediation costs, legal expenses, regulatory fines, and loss of revenue or funding.
 By proactively protecting sensitive information and mitigating risks to the network infrastructure, colleges can avoid costly security breaches and preserve their financial stability. - 6.
-Reputation Management: Clarendon College relies on its reputation to attract students, faculty, donors, and other stakeholders.
-A security breach or data leak can tarnish the college's reputation, erode stakeholder trust, and undermine its standing within the academic community.
-Protecting sensitive information and maintaining a secure network infrastructure are essential for the college's reputation and credibility.
+Reputation Management: Clarendon College relies on their reputation to attract students, faculty, donors, and other stakeholders.
+A security breach or data leak can tarnish the college's reputation, erode trust among stakeholders, and undermine its standing within the academic community.
+Protecting sensitive information and maintaining a secure network infrastructure are essential for safeguarding the college's reputation and credibility.

-Overall, protecting sensitive information and mitigating risks to the college's network infrastructure is essential for ensuring compliance with regulations, preserving privacy, maintaining continuity of operations, safeguarding intellectual property, preserving financial stability, and protecting the institution's reputation.
-Colleges can effectively manage these risks by prioritizing security measures, investing in robust cybersecurity practices, and safeguarding their assets and stakeholders.
+Overall, protecting sensitive information and mitigating risks to the college's network infrastructure are essential for ensuring compliance with regulations, preserving privacy, maintaining continuity of operations, safeguarding intellectual property, preserving financial stability, and protecting the institution's reputation.
+By prioritizing security measures and investing in robust cybersecurity practices, colleges can effectively manage these risks and safeguard their assets and stakeholders.